gicappa/searchmetrics-interview/README.md

 ### Launching the Uber JAR

-Executing the following command from the terminal to launch the FizzBuzz
+Executing the following command from the terminal to launch the application:
-application:

 ```shell
 gicappa @ gianka in ~/projects/interviews/searchmetrics-interview on git:main x